arimotearipo/ggmp-single-user/README.md

 =======================

-A simple password manager that runs on a looping Command-Line Interface (CLI) built with Go.
+A simple password manager that runs on the terminal with basic menu UI features -- built with Go and Bubble Tea.

 ## Overview